Introduction to Profile Tracing Test

 Example of a zone with high conductivity, but without natural flow

-Figure 1 illustrates two fracture zones traversed by a vertical borehole.
-The upper fractured zone appears very permeable, based on the core description (eg RQD) although the lower fault could also contain water.
-Traditional tests (packer, flowmeter, etc.) would give high values of conductivity for these two fracture zones.
-In this diagram, only the lower fracture would carry preferential flow, because the extent of the fault is wide and connected to another regional fault system.
-The upper fracture zone also appears to carry preferential water flow, but the fractures are isolated and the water is trapped (therefore not connected to a regional system).
-Due to the limited zone of influence of plug tests and/or flow tests (5-10 m), it is likely that this upper fracture zone will produce a high conductivity value.
-This is one of the main reasons why the Profile Tracing Test (PTT) was developed and adapted by our firm.
+In this diagram, only the lower fracture zone would facilitate preferential flow because the fault extends widely and is connected to a regional fault system.
+The upper fracture zone, while also seemingly capable of preferential water flow, consists of isolated fractures where water is trapped (i.e., not connected to a regional system).
+Due to the limited influence range of plug tests and/or flow tests (typically 5-10 meters), it is likely that the upper fracture zone will show a high conductivity value.
+This is one of the primary reasons why the Profile Tracing Test (PTT) was developed and adapted by our firm.

 Methodology